Rollback Triggers & Versioning for Indoor Mapping Pipelines

 def execute_rollback(self, target_version: str) -> bool:

-"""Atomically swap CDN pointer and invalidate caches."""
+"""Atomically swap the CDN pointer and invalidate versioned caches."""

 try: